Truth, Respect, Empathy, and Hope

 - Provide a place for contemplation and reflection

-Historic maps and engineering drawings were consulted, and archaeological investigations continue in preparation of the site.
-Concept plans are being prepared.
+Historic maps and engineering drawings were consulted, and archaeological investigations were completed in preparation of the site.

 Share your thoughts and ideas – send us your questions – come and visit the future site of the memorial at Fort Monroe, Virginia.

-Start at the Visitor & Education Center, 30 Ingalls Rd (Wednesday-Sunday, 9:30am-4:30pm) where staff can provide an orientation to the site, information on its history and engage in dialog with you about the future of the memorial.
+Start at the Visitor Center, 30 Ingalls Rd (Tuesday-Sunday, 9:30am-4:30pm) where staff can provide an orientation to the site, information on its history and engage in dialog with you about the future of the memorial.